Frequently asked questions

-This section covers the more specialist questions we are asked by journalists.
+Answers to the questions we are most commonly asked by journalists

 - What targets do universities and colleges have to meet in order to charge higher fees?